 - Drivers must use headlights (low beam) at all times when driving

 Road safety and driving

-Use reputable taxi companies that are use meters.
-Private taxis may refuse to use a meter and you may be overcharged.
-Look for the company logo before getting in Tips are paid at your discretion.
-Uber and CITYBEE car booking service are also available in Vilnius, Kaunas and Klaipeda.
+Use reputable taxi companies that use meters.
+Private taxis may refuse to use meters and you may be overcharged.
+Look for the company logo before getting in.
+Tips are paid at your discretion.
+Uber and CITYBEE car booking service areavailable in Vilnius, Kaunas and Klaipeda.

 Train travel can be disrupted by heavy snow in winter.
-There is no subway system in Lithuania.
+There is no subway system.

-Lithuanian towns have limited public transport timetables.
+Towns have limited public transport timetables.
 Larger cities have regular and frequent bus services.
 Ensure you have the right ticket to avoid fines.
-There is also bicycle rental systems in Vilnius, Kaunas and Klaipeda.
+There are bicycle rental systems in Vilnius, Kaunas and Klaipeda.

 Aviation Safety Network website for information on aviation safety in Lithuania.

 You're subject to local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.